halkemist/halkemist/README.md

 # 👋 Hello!

-I'm a passionate developer with a background in web development and a budding interest in blockchain technology.
+I'm a passionate developer with a background in web development and an interest in blockchain technology.

 ## About Me

 - 💼 **Experience**:
-  - **Web Developer** with 5 years of experience.
+  - **Web Developer** with 4+ years of experience.
+  - **Blockchain Developer** with 6 month of experience.

 - 🎓 **Education**:
-  - **Blockchain Developer Bootcamp (2024)**: Successfully completed intensive program at [Alyra](https://alyra.fr/), gaining in-depth knowledge and practical skills in blockchain technology.
+  - **Blockchain Developer Bootcamp (2024)**: Successfully completed intensive program at [Alyra](https://alyra.fr/), gaining knowledge and practical skills in blockchain technology.
-  - **Web Developer Bootcamp (2018)**: Graduated from an immersive full-stack web development program at [O'Clock](https://oclock.io/), learning modern web technologies and best practices in software development.
+  - **Web Developer Bootcamp (2018)**: Graduated from a full-stack web development program at [O'Clock](https://oclock.io/), learning modern web technologies and best practices in software development.

-## Skills
+## Main Skills

 ### Web Development
-- **Frontend**: VueJS, React.js/Next.js Quasar, HTML, CSS, Tailwind, JavaScript, TypeScript
+- **Frontend**: VueJS, React.js/Next.js, Tailwind, TypeScript
-- **Backend**: Laravel, MySQL, Express, MongoDB
+- **Backend**: Laravel
 - **Tools**: Docker, Git, Jira, Github Actions, CircleCI

 ### Blockchain